 Let’s say you set up VacationsRUs LLC that holds title to a vacation rental property.
 A guest falls from the balcony and the court awards a multi-million dollar judgment to the plaintiff.
 The defendant, in this case, is VacationsRUs LLC, not you.
 And the judgment can be collected only from VacationsRUs LLC’s assets, and not from your own personal assets.
 You may end up losing your investment in the property owned by VacationsRUs LLC, but your other properties, your savings account, and any other investments are all safe.

-Setting up an LLC is a relatively easy task.
+Setting up an LLC for your real estate company is a relatively easy task.
 You can either contact your attorney or use a legal document filing service to file the necessary forms with your state’s Secretary of State.

 Benefits to the LLC for Real Estate